stcline/Raspberry-Pi-LED-Blinking-in-Python-master/README.md

     1. `git clone https://github.com/stcline/Raspberry-Pi-LED-Blinking-in-Python`
     2. `cd Raspberry-Pi-LED-Blinking-in-Python`
     3. `sudo python main.py`

+If everything is connected properly, your LED should be blinking slowly.
+Feel free to mess around with the code a littel if you like.

 ## How to change GPIO pin:
     Change pin number in this line as per your requirements.